advanced-js/syllabus/README.md

 ### Submission

 Submit homework and projects via [NYU Classes](https://newclasses.nyu.edu) by the start of the following class.
-Sumbissions can be in one of the following formats:
+Submissions can be in one of the following formats:

 * A link to the code hosted live (preferred), e.g.
     * On your own site